RhinoDevel/mt_llm/README.md

 *Marcel Timm, RhinoDevel, 2025*

-**mt_llm** is a C++ library for Linux and Windows that offers a pure C interface to the awesome large-language model inference engine system called [llama.cpp](https://github.com/ggml-org/llama.cpp) by Georgi Gerganov.
+**mt_llm** is a C++ library for Linux and Windows that offers a pure C interface to the awesome large-language model inference engine called [llama.cpp](https://github.com/ggml-org/llama.cpp) by Georgi Gerganov.

 **mt_llm** supports: